DragonBoy53/DragonBoy53/README.md

 - 👋 Hi, I’m @DragonBoy53
-- 👀 I’m interested in data scienes and anime
+- 👀 I’m interested in data sciences and anime
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on C++
 - 📫 How to reach me?
 My tg is @dragonboy53